What is Chinese Medicine?

 What does it feel like?

 Acupuncture is relatively painless.
 You may feel a slight prick when the needle is inserted, followed by a heaviness, numbness or tingling.
-These sensations are produced when the energy of the body has been accessed.

 How many visits will I need?